matrix-org/twemoji-colr/README.md

 should build the color-emoji font `build/Twemoji Mozilla.ttf` from the source SVG files found in `twe-svg.zip` file and `extras`, `overrides` directories.

+N.B. make sure your python is pointed at the right one required by fontforge (e.g. 3.8)

+You can then compress this into a WOFF via `woff2_compress`

 ## sbix support

 This branch contains a fairly ugly attempt to support emitting an sbix font as an alternative